MicrosoftDocs/azure-stack-docs/azure-stack/operator/app-service-migrate-file-server.md

 1. Launch the **Web Cloud Management Console**.
 1. Check the **Web Cloud Management Console -> Web Cloud** screen and verify that both **Controllers** are **Ready**.
 1. Select **Credentials**.
 1. Next, select the credential you wish to update.
-In this example, select **FileShareOwnerCrdential** or **FileShareUserCredential** and select edit – either from the menu bar or from the right click context menu.
+In this example, select **FileShareOwnerCrdential** or **FileShareUserCredential** and select **Edit** – either from the menu bar or from the right click context menu.
 1. Enter the new credential details and then select **OK**.
 1. Repeat for **FileShareUserCredential** if that has also changed.
 1. Once you complete updating the credentials, you must **restart CN0-VM**.